 Alcohol and Sperm Quality

 Part of everyday life is enjoying a drink socially or when trying to relax after work.
-The occasional drink isn’t considered to be a problem for health, but like most things, overconsumption of alcohol can be damaging.
+The occasional drink isn’t considered to be a problem for health, but over-consumption of alcohol can be damaging.

 What counts as too much alcohol?

-In 2016, 80 countries published national alcohol policies, while a further eight countries had regional policies and 11 others had a total ban on alcohol.
-In the World Health Organization’s “Global status report on alcohol and health” from 2018 , policies and recommendations on alcohol consumption can be found, but there is no global consensus on recommended maximum intake (or safe limits) of alcohol.
+In 2016, 80 countries published national alcohol policies, eight countries put regional policies in place.
+This is while 11 countries put a total ban on alcohol.
+In the World Health Organization’s “Global status report on alcohol and health” from 2018 , policies and recommendations on alcohol consumption can be found.
+However, there is no global consensus on recommended maximum intake (or safe limits) of alcohol.
 Guidelines generally give recommended amounts measured in grams (g) of pure alcohol because of differences in the size of alcoholic drinks and different definitions of alcohol units worldwide.

-The NHS in the UK recommends that men should not regularly drink more than 3-4 units (24-32g) of alcohol per day and women should not regularly drink more than 2-3 units per day.
+The NHS England recommends that men should not regularly drink more than 3-4 units (24-32g) of alcohol per day and women should not regularly drink more than 2-3 units per day.
 Both men and women should stay below 14 units/week (112g/week).
 A unit is 8 grams of pure alcohol according to the NHS .

 In the USA, NIH recommended not to exceed more than 4 units/day (56g/day) and 14 units/week (196g/week), with a unit size of 14 grams of pure alcohol .

 In Denmark, the national recommendation is that women should consume no more than 7 units (84g) per week and men no more than 14 (168g).
 In Denmark 1 unit of alcohol = 12g pure alcohol .